Top 10 Best German Bands

 15. Beyond the Black

 Beyond the Black is a German symphonic metal band from Mannheim.
-The original lineup consisted of Jennifer Haben on vocals, Nils Lesser on guitar, Christopher Hummels on guitar and vocals, Tobias Derer on drums, Erwin Schmidt on bass, and Michael Hauser on keyboard.... read more
+The original lineup consisted of Jennifer Haben on vocals, Nils Lesser on guitar, Christopher Hummels on guitar and vocals, Tobias Derer on drums, Erwin Schmidt on bass, and Michael Hauser on keyboards.... read more

 16. Edguy